 Enemy Mine: He teamed up with Linkara against their common foe Lord Vyce, tired of running from him through different universes.

 Establishing Character Moment: His introduction has him reveal to the viewer that he broke the Continuity Alarm and plans to take over our universe in the most hammy way possible, and then gets hit the face by Linkara opening a door wondering if he heard something.

 Expy: He is one for Doctor Insano from The Spoony Experiment.
-Justified in that Linkara created Linksano, because he felt bad about asking Spoony to play Insano for him over and over.
-And of course it's also lampshaded because he is Insano's counterpart from alternate reality; then it turns out that he's Oscar Schlumper, which means he's actually the brother of that universe's Insano.
+Linkara created Linksano because he felt bad about asking Spoony to play Insano for him over and over.
+It's eventually justified as him being Insano's counterpart from alternate reality; then it turns out that he's Oscar Schlumper, which means he's actually the brother of that universe's Insano.
 The characters have since diverged, with Insano rejecting the same arguments that led Linksano to his Heel-Face Turn.